no-materials/kpcn/README.md

 ## KPCN - Kernel Point Completion Network
 KPCN is a learning-based system for point cloud completion consisting of an autoencoder-structured neural network.
 The encoder uses a local 3D point convolution operator which takes sphere neighborhoods as input and processes them with weights spatially located by a small set of kernel points.
 In this way, local spatial relationships of the data are considered and encoded efficiently, contrarily to previous shape completion encoder structures which use a global scope during feature extraction.
 Aside from the rigid version, the convolution operator used also provides a deformable version, that learns local shifts effectively deforming the convolution kernels to make them fit the point cloud geometry.
 In addition, a regular subsampling per layer method is adapted which in combination with the radius neighbourhoods provides robustness to noise and varying densities.
 The decoder of the implemented system is a hybrid structure which combines the advantages of fully-connected layers and folding operators, producing a multi-resolution output.

+The implemented model was trained in eight object categories from the ShapeNet2048 dataset, was evaluated extensively on synthetic models as well as sensor scanning data and is a canditate for fast completion of extremely sparse real-world sensor data.
+Additionaly, the model as an integrated module of a wider system was found to be able to improve application results, of which there is need of more complete inputs.
+In this particular thesis the method was used to solve the problems point cloud registration and similar model retrieval.

 ## Installation
 For help on installation, refer to <a href="https://github.com/no-materials/kpcn/blob/master/INSTALL.md">INSTALL.md</a>.
 Note that KPCN has been tested only on Linux.
 Windows is currently not supported as the code uses tensorflow custom operations.
 CUDA & cuDNN are required.